BCG-X-Official/pytools/sphinx/source/faqs.rst

     For bug reports or feature requests please use our `GitHub issue tracker <https://github.com/BCG-Gamma/pytools/issues>`_.
-    For any other enquiries please feel free to contact us at our mailing list (add link).
+    For any other enquiries please feel free to contact us at FacetTeam@bcg.com.

 2. **How can I contribute?**